 Overnight Instructions

 These maple pecan sticky buns are a great choice for holiday entertaining because they can be prepared the night before serving.
-To prepare the night before serving, simply place the shaped (unbaked) rolls on top of the pecan topping as instructed (step 5), cover the rolls tightly, then refrigerate for 8-12 hours.
-The next morning, remove the rolls from the refrigerator and allow them to rise on the counter for 1-2 hours before baking.
+To prepare the night before serving, simply place the shaped (unbaked) rolls on top of the pecan topping as instructed, cover the rolls tightly, then refrigerate for 8–12 hours.
+The next morning, remove the rolls from the refrigerator and allow them to rise on the counter for 1–2 hours before baking.

-To round out your breakfast, this everything bagel breakfast casserole and spinach and bacon breakfast strata are also great make-ahead options.
+To round out your breakfast, this bagel breakfast casserole and spinach and bacon breakfast strata are also great make-ahead options.

 Print